 Want to dig even deeper?
 Awesome!
 Here are more resources to keep you informed.

-Kelly Mom has a handy pdf with more items.
+- Kelly Mom has a handy pdf with more items to avoid.